THE INSPIRATION BEHIND THE SONG

 "This Time Tomorrow" took on a life of its own.
 A music video was made, released the song as a CD single and took the song on tour, telling Dick’s story and donating the money we raised to LLS.
 Without fail, each time would touch someone new.
 Everyone knows someone who has dealt with cancer—a mother, father, brother, sister, loved one or friend.
 A lot of them had stories that they wanted to share.
 Some just wanted to say “Thanks.”

-More than 16 years later, that song continues to inspire people.
-Now with 8 versions of the song, compilation CDs, music videos, annual concerts and events, it has taken on a life of its own.
+More than 20 years later, that song continues to inspire hope.
+Now with 15 versions of the song, compilation CDs, music videos, annual concerts and events, it has taken on a life of its own.
 Inspiring people not only in Wisconsin, but now around the world.
-The music has been downloaded in 52 countries and the music videos have won dozens of national awards.
+The music has been streamed in more than 52 countries and the music videos have won dozens of national awards.